 Let’s take a look at some of the varied conditions that result from uncontrolled anxiety.

 got a promotion because of his Internet sales ability.
-Now he must contribute to group sales meetings and he
+Now he must contribute to group sales meetings and he knows he’s

-*Sylvia was raped a year ago.
-She continues to have repetitive, distressing thoughts about the event, nightmares,
+raped a year ago.
+She continues to have repetitive, distressing thoughts about the event, nightmares, flashbacks and emotional